-- Background: She briefly relays the patient’s history and any information related to what has occurred.
+- Background—Clinical background: The nurse briefly relays the patient’s history and any information related to what has occurred.

-- Assessment: She conveys her clinical impression, assessment of the problem, and level of concern.
+- Assessment—Includes changes: The nurse conveys her clinical impression, assessment of the problem, and level of concern.

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider considering the circumstances of the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.